 Indeed, the auto manufacturer moved for a summary judgement.
-They argued the Dodge was purchased used or previously-owned and only new vehicles are covered by the 5-year powertrain warranty.
+They argued, the Dodge was purchased used or previously-owned and does not qualify for the 5-year powertrain warranty on new vehicles.
 The trial judge agreed with Chrysler that the lemon law does not cover sales of previously owned vehicles.

 Specifically, the judge confirmed the phrase “other motor vehicle” sold with a new car warranty applies only to “dealer-owned cars and demonstrators” sold with a new car warranty.
 It does not apply to vehicles that were previously sold with leftover warranty.
 Also, the FCA argued consumer warranty act’s definition clearly states it applies to “new motor vehicles.”

 Rodriguez v FCA has finally settled the question about whether the term “new car warranty” in the lemon law applies to buyers of a used vehicle.
 Under the Song Beverly Consumer Warranty Act, the consumer who purchases a used vehicle will not be eligible to claim the replacement or refund benefit from the manufacturer even if there is a balance on the warranty.